 Steadily increasing in popularity, almost every car make now produces hybrid vehicles, including Acura, Audi, BMW, and Buick.
 Here are some of the best-selling hybrid cars today:

-Whatever hybrid you drive, you can bring it to Lug Nutz Tire and Auto Service in Greensburg for repairs or servicing!
+Whatever hybrid you drive, you can bring it to Lug Nutz Tire and Auto Service in Greensburg for repairs or service!

 Repairing a hybrid is not the same as repairing a gasoline-powered car.
-To achieve great fuel efficiency, hybrid and electric vehicles rely on a slew of parts, systems and other automotive technology not found in conventional internal-combustion vehicles.
+To achieve great fuel efficiency, hybrid and electric vehicles rely on a slew of parts, systems, and other automotive technology not found in conventional internal combustion vehicles.
 These parts include hybrid or plug-in batteries, electric motors, regenerative braking systems, and more.
 It is important to bring your hybrid to an auto repair shop that knows about your vehicle's specific parts and has experience in hybrid repair, particularly in hybrid battery rebuilding.
 If you are in the 15601 area or nearby, that shop is Lug Nutz Tire and Auto Service.
-We specialize in Maintenance Service and Repair and Diagnostics and Electronic Repair, and can also perform routine services on your hybrid, such as regular maintenance, and tune-ups.
+We specialize in auto repair and diagnostics and fleet repair, and can also perform routine services on your hybrid, such as regular maintenance, and tune-ups.
 Reasons You Should Do Business With Us:

 We've been fixing cars since 2007 and our owner Brian Baughman and technicians have years of automotive experience.
 Don't hesitate to schedule an appointment with Lug Nutz Tire and Auto Service in Greensburg today!
-You can do so online at https://lugnutzauto.com or by giving us a call at 724-834-5180 .
-Lug Nutz Tire and Auto Service - Quality you Can Trust, at a Fair Price!.
+You can do so online at https://lugnutzauto.com or by giving us a call at 724-834-5180.
+Lug Nutz Tire and Auto Service - Quality You Can Trust from Certified Mechanics in Greenburg!.